82L/82L.github.io/_projects/colorRunner.md

 img: images/runner.png

-excerpt:  "An Endless Runner with a twist !
-For a course about planning"
+excerpt:  "An Endless Runner with a twist!
+For a course about planning."

 keyVal: 2021.11
 year: 2021